Sternum: Dislocation

 A manubriosternal dislocation is rare and usually caused by severe trauma.
 It may also result from minor trauma where there is a precondition of arthritis.

 Sternotomy

 The breastbone is sometimes cut open (a median sternotomy) to gain access to the thoracic contents when performing cardiothoracic surgery.
+Surgical fixation of sternotomy is achieved through the use of either wire cerclage or a plate and screw technique.
+The incidence of sternotomy complications falls within the narrow range of 0.5% to 5%.
+Nevertheless, these complications can have severe consequences, including increased mortality rates, the need for reoperation, and a mortality rate as high as 40%.
+Such complications often entail issues like dehiscence and sternal non-union, primarily stemming from lateral forces exerted during post-operative activities such as coughing and sneezing.

 Resection

 The sternum can be totally removed (resected) as part of a radical surgery, usually to surgically treat a malignancy, either with or without a mediastinal lymphadenectomy (Current Procedural Terminology codes # 21632 and # 21630, respectively).

 Bifid sternum or sternal cleft

 A bifid sternum is an extremely rare congenital abnormality caused by the fusion failure of the sternum.
 This condition results in sternal cleft which can be observed at birth without any symptom.

 Other animals

 The sternum, in vertebrate anatomy, is a flat bone that lies in the middle front part of the rib cage.
 It is endochondral in origin.
 It probably first evolved in early tetrapods as an extension of the pectoral girdle; it is not found in fish.
-In amphibians and reptiles it is typically a shield-shaped structure, often composed entirely of cartilage.
+In amphibians and reptiles, it is typically a shield-shaped structure, often composed entirely of cartilage.
 It is absent in both turtles and snakes.
-In birds it is a relatively large bone and typically bears an enormous projecting keel to which the flight muscles are attached.
+In birds, it is a relatively large bone and typically bears an enormous projecting keel to which the flight muscles are attached.
 Only in mammals does the sternum take on the elongated, segmented form seen in humans.